-Chapter 13 bankruptcy involves a 36 to 60-month repayment plan.
-Most individuals, incorrectly assume a Chapter 13 requires them to pay back all their debts.
-This it generally not true.
-A Chapter 13 however does require a monthly payment.
+Chapter 13 bankruptcy involves a 36- to 60-month repayment plan.
+Most individuals incorrectly assume that a Chapter 13 bankruptcy requires them to pay back all of their debts.
+This is generally not true.
+A Chapter 13, however, does require a monthly payment.

 There are three basic reasons to file Chapter 13.
-First, if someone is facing foreclosure we can stop the foreclosure and save the home.
-Second, a vehicle is facing repossession and we stop that and usually lower the vehicle payment.
-Third, individual’s earnings are sometimes high enough that they do not qualify for Chapter 7 under an income test — called the Means Test.
+First, if you are facing foreclosure, we can stop the foreclosure and save your home.
+Second, if a vehicle is facing repossession.
+By filing a Chapter 13 bankruptcy, we can stop the repossession process and usually lower the vehicle payment.
+Third, if an individual’s earnings are high enough that they do not qualify for Chapter 7 under an income test — called the Means Test.

-Generally, the only debts paid in a Chapter 13 are mortgage arrears, vehicle payments and some taxes.
-Rarely do debts like credit cards, medical bills, payday loans, or even student loan get paid anything in a Chapter 13.
-They do however get discharged or eliminated.
-Student loans are an exception and do not get eliminated in a Chapter 13 bankruptcy however it does stop the payment on the student loan for up to a five-year period.
+Generally, the only debts paid in a Chapter 13 bankruptcy are mortgage arrears, vehicle payments, and some taxes.
+Rarely do debts like credit cards, medical bills, payday loans, or student loans get paid anything in a Chapter 13.
+They do, however, get discharged or eliminated.
+Student loans are an exception and do not get eliminated in a Chapter 13 bankruptcy, however, it does stop the payment on the student loan for up to a five-year period.